hezamu/github-release-watcher/README.md

-tou# Github Release Watcher
+# Github Release Watcher

 > A simple Scala.js app to list releases in for one or more projects in Github.

-See it in action [here](https://releasewatcher-49645.firebaseapp.com/).
+See it in action [here](https://vaadin-release-watcher.firebaseapp.com/).

 I recommend using an access token for Github API.
 You can generate one [here](https://github.com/settings/tokens).